dupree719/TechStack-Notes/README.md

 Event-driven architectures: Kafka can be used to build event-driven architectures, where different parts of a system can react to changes in the data stream in real-time.
 This can include things like triggering a workflow, sending a notification, or updating a database.

+LinkedIn: LinkedIn, now owned by Microsoft, uses Kafka as the backbone of its data infrastructure.
+Kafka is used to handle more than 1 trillion messages per day, and it plays a critical role in LinkedIn's data pipeline, data processing and data integration.

+Netflix: Netflix uses Kafka to handle its real-time data streams.
+The platform uses Kafka to collect data from a variety of sources and make it available to downstream systems for analysis and action.

+Uber: Uber uses Kafka as a key component of its data pipeline.
+The platform uses Kafka to collect data from a variety of sources and make it available to downstream systems for analysis and action.

 =======================================================================================

 Spring Batch: An Open Source framework for Batch processing